Sources of Support

 Merit Scholarships

 All YDS merit scholarships are awarded based on a variety of criteria, including (but not limited to) applicants’ talents and achievements, exceptional academic excellence, evidence of commitment to social justice work, demonstrated leadership ability, and promise for ministerial leadership and service to churches.
-The scholarships generally cover the full cost of tuition plus an additional $8,000–$12,000 per year for other educational and living expenses.
+These scholarships cover the full cost of tuition plus a $13,000 annual stipend ($6,500 per term) for other educational and living expenses.

 Receipt of merit scholarships requires full-time enrollment (nine credits or more per term).
-The additional scholarship amount for educational and living expenses is limited to six terms for M.Div. students and four terms for M.A.R. students.
+The annual stipend for educational and living expenses is limited to six terms for M.Div. students and four terms for M.A.R. students.
 Changes in a student’s enrollment status or degree may result in a change to the scholarship amount or may render a student ineligible for the merit award.
 Scholarships are renewable annually, provided the student maintains satisfactory academic progress and completes a YDS financial aid application each year.

 Institute of Sacred Music students are eligible for full-tuition scholarships and may compete for ISM merit awards.